-Oh my.
-Hubby picked up the velvet chair and it looks incredible.
+The long-awaited velvet chair makeover is done!
+Handy Hubby picked up the velvet chair from the upholster and it looks incredible.
 We’ve been referring to it as “the garbage chair” but that name no longer seems fitting (even if I did pluck it out of a trash heap).

 I have tried my best, but I just cannot capture the richness and intensity – or even the accurate colour – of the velvet in photos.
 It’s a very luxurious turquoise/teal in real life, and it beckons you to sink into it.
 In the photos it’s paler, duller, and bluer.
 Hopefully when it’s in the lakehouse, I can snap a better photo.
 Right now it’s chilling in the townhouse, but at the lakehouse I think it will fancy up the living room, popping against the crisp white walls and the soon-to-be charcoal grey fireplace (we successfully convinced Hubby to paint it!).